aewshopping/ssg-deploy-test/src/posts/reviews/2025-12-12-review-an-accidental-history.md

 ---

 _Editor's interjection: you can have a look at the [full dataset of accidents online](https://ora.ox.ac.uk/objects/uuid:cc7d619d-fcb5-40f6-9b8d-ede670413a15), in handy csv or xlsx format.
-I looked up my childhood town of Newbury in Berkshire which appeared to be a relatively dangerous place to live..._
+I looked up my childhood town of Newbury in Berkshire which appeared to be a relatively dangerous place to live, with the River Kennet being a particular hazard._

 ---